Bezedynov/goit-markup-hw-08/README.md

-# goit-markup-hw-07
+# goit-markup-hw-08
-the seventh homework
+the eighth homework